diego0020/braviz-app/mac_installation.md

 - XlsxWriter
 - pyzmq

+You can install all of these by typing

+ pip install --allow-external savReaderWriter nibabel colorbrewer rdflib httplib2 psutil pandas mpltools seaborn rpy2 tornado futures savReaderWriter xlrd XlsxWriter pyzmq

 ## Get braviz

 Go to the directory where you would like braviz files downloaded and do

     hg clone <repository_adress>